DynareJulia/Dynare.jl/docs/src/installation-and-configuration.md

 (https://github.com/JuliaSparse/Pardiso.jl) and type

 ```
+pkg"add Pardiso"
-using MKL, Pardiso
+using Pardiso
 ```

 ### PATHSolver
-If youw want to solve perfect foresight models with occasionally binding constraints use the PATHSolver package (https://github.com/chkwon/PATHSolver.jl) and type
+If you want to solve perfect foresight models with occasionally binding constraints use the PATHSolver package (https://github.com/chkwon/PATHSolver.jl) and type
 ```
+pkg"add PATHSolver"
 using PATHSolver
 ```